Information and guidance for the aviation sector.

 These requirements also apply to horse grooms.

-Horse grooms are considered by the Ministry to be "airline crew" under the COVID-19 Public Health Response (Air Border) Order 2020, and are exempt from managed quarantine / isolation.
+Horse grooms are considered by the Ministry to be "airline crew" under the COVID-19 Public Health Response (Air Border) Order 2020, and are exempt from managed quarantine / isolation unless they travel on a domestic carrier in an overseas country.

 Horse grooms travel alongside airline crew, under the direction of the pilot, and are included on the crew list / manifest.
 They travel expressly to oversee the well-being of horses who are transported as air freight.